 The University of Arizona complies with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), a federal law that requires colleges and universities to disclose campus security information.
-Disclosures about crime statistics and summaries of security policies are made once a year in an Annual Security and Fire Report (ASR), and information about specific crimes and emergencies is made publicly available on an ongoing basis throughout the year.
+Disclosures about crime statistics and summaries of security policies are made each year in an Annual Security and Fire Report (ASR), and information about specific crimes and emergencies is made publicly available on an ongoing basis throughout the year.

-The spirit of the Clery Act is direct, knowledge is power.
+The spirit of the Clery Act is direct: knowledge is power.
 Schools should inform students, employees, parents and potential students of crimes that occur on or around the campus.

 Who is a Campus Security Authority (CSA)?

 The Clery act defines a Campus Security Authority (CSA) as any person who has the authority and the duty to take action or respond to particular issues on behalf of the University.

 Being a victim of a crime can be traumatic.
 You may feel isolated and confused, and not know where to turn for practical advice & support.